Ron Reed: Philadelphia Phillies

 Reed emerged as one of the most dominant pieces of Danny Ozark's bullpen.
 Over the next two seasons, Reed went 10–9 with 32 saves and a 2.51 ERA to help the Phillies capture their division for three consecutive seasons (they were defeated in the National League Championship Series by the Los Angeles Dodgers both times).
 1978 was the first season of Reed's career that he did not make a single start.
 He did, however, amass a career high seventeen saves.
 In 1979, Reed led MLB with thirteen relief wins.

 The Phillies returned to the post-season in 1980.
-Reed was the losing pitcher in game two of the 1980 National League Championship Series with the Houston Astros, however, he pitched shutout ball over the remainder of the post season, earning a save in game two of the World Series.
+Reed was the losing pitcher in game two of the 1980 National League Championship Series against the Houston Astros, however, he pitched shutout ball over the remainder of the post season, earning a save in game two of the World Series.

 He also pitched in the inaugural National League Division Series in 1981 with Philadelphia (vs. Montreal); the Division Series format was adopted as a result of the players' strike.
 Reed's finest season in Philadelphia was his last.
 In 1983, Reed pitched 95.2 innings, and went 9–1 with eight saves.
 He appeared in three of the five World Series games against the Baltimore Orioles.
 After the season, and shortly after his 41st birthday, Reed was traded to the Chicago White Sox for a player to be named later.
 The White Sox sent fellow 41-year-old Jerry Koosman to the Phillies to complete the trade.